mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Group Creation from existing PSK

 Group creation may be tied to an already existing group structure, consisting of a recovery of an existing group, re-initialization of an existing group, or branching of a sub-group.

-Recovery of an existing group may be used, for example, to reset the group to a prior state following a de-synchronization, for example.
+Recovery of an existing group may be used, for example, to reset the group to a prior state following a de-synchronization.
 In such cases a PSK derived at a previous epoch may be used to bootstrap the group state.

 Re-initialization of an existing group may be used, for example, to re-start the group based on the current group state but under a different ciphersuite.

 Branching may be used to bootstrap a new group consisting of a subset of current group members, based on the current group state.

 ### Re-Initialization and Recovery {#re-initialization}